RedHatInsights/platform-security-gh-workflow/README.md

 ---

-This project aims to provide Red Hat ConsoleDot Teams with a way to scan the containers they create in a convenient, automated, and reliable manner within their GitHub repository.
+This project aims to provide Red Hat HCM Teams with a way to scan the containers they create in a convenient, automated, and reliable manner within their GitHub repository.
 The `Platform Security Github Workflow` lets teams get security feedback as they open Pull Requests and fix any vulnerability before committing the code to a repository.

 The `Platform Security Workflow` uses the free and open-source security tools Anchore's [Syft](https://github.com/anchore/syft/) and [Grype](https://github.com/anchore/grype/).